 Industry 4.0 Seeking Brazilian Companies Adapted to the Global Information Security Scene

-Operating in 20 countries, MT4 Group and Brazilian company Baumier Automation have signed a strategic partnership to serve regional and global industries, with PAM MT4: Password Safe technology
+Operating in 20 countries, MT4 Group and Brazilian company Baumier Automation have signed a strategic partnership to serve regional and global industries, with PAM MT4:senhasegura technology

 With a presence in 20 countries, acting through local representatives and directly serving all of Brazil, the MT4 Group is already developing and implementing technologies for industry, telecommunications companies and local and global banks, while strengthening its strategies for internationalization.
 Among the most demanding international IT markets where it maintains a presence are the United States, the United Arab Emirates and Bangladesh.